 Last Updated on

-Firstly, doing a makeup course does not make you a makeup artist, nor does it guarantee a long and happy career.
+Doing a makeup course does not make you a makeup artist, nor does it guarantee a long and happy career.

-Do I Really Need to Do a Course?
+Should I Do a Makeup Course?

 Industry people can have mixed views about doing makeup courses.
-There are a handful of successful makeup artists who have been totally self taught – and there are those who have completed an initial training course first.
-Ultimately, success comes from a combination of many, many factors for each individual and training is just one of them.
+There are a handful of successful makeup artists who have been totally self taught – but the vast majority have completed a foundation training course first.
+Private courses taught by industry pros may be favoured over college courses.

 If you feel a course is the way to go for you, then read on.